holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

-The calibration result favors the existing FedAvgM path, especially higher server learning rate with lower momentum.
+The calibration result favors the existing FedAvgM path.
+The first LR sweep suggests the best region is below `server_lr=2.0` at fixed `server_momentum=0.4`, with `server_lr=1.5` outperforming the calibration best by `0.002700`.
 FedAdam is currently unsafe at the tested server learning rate because it produced NaN model diffs.
-The next same-budget sweep should stay in the FedAvgM family and vary one narrow server-optimizer axis at a time.
+The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2`.

 ## Contract check